LSeu-Open/Enhanced-BioResearch/README.md

 # Enhanced BioResearch
 A collection of repository about Articles, softwares, tools, pipelines, plugins and more, for Biology research.

+## AI usage in Science

+## Biological Imaging

+- [Awesome Biological Image Analysis](https://github.com/hallvaaw/awesome-biological-image-analysis) - A curated list of software, tools, pipelines, plugins etc. for image analysis related to biological questions.
+- [Awesome DeepNeuroImage](https://github.com/alxndrkalinin/awesome-deepneuroimage) -  A curated list of awesome deep learning applications in the field of neurological image analysis

 ## Data Visualizations

 - [Awesome Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of tools that can be  useful to scientists looking to visualize biological data in the context of diseased or healthy humans or model organisms.
 - [Awesome Quarto](https://github.com/mcanouil/awesome-quarto) - Quarto® is an open-source scientific and technical publishing system built on Pandoc.
 A curated list of Quarto talks, tools, examples & articles!

-## Biological Imaging

-- [Awesome Biological Image Analysis](https://github.com/hallvaaw/awesome-biological-image-analysis) - A curated list of software, tools, pipelines, plugins etc. for image analysis related to biological questions.
-- [Awesome DeepNeuroImage](https://github.com/alxndrkalinin/awesome-deepneuroimage) -  A curated list of awesome deep learning applications in the field of neurological image analysis

 ## Electrophysiology

 - [Open Software for Human Electrophysiology](https://github.com/openlists/ElectrophysiologySoftware) - A list of openly available software and code for working with electrophysiological data, including EEG, MEG, ECoG/iEEG, and LFP.

 ## Neuroscience

+## Productivity

 ## Single Cell RNAseq